 Home carers explained

-A home carer provides flexible care at home to an individual or couple for varying lengths of time, carrying out daily housekeeping tasks to and personal support to assist them with independent living.
+A home carer provides flexible care at home to an individual or couple for varying lengths of time, helping out with daily housekeeping tasks and personal support to assist with independent living, meal preparation and running errands.

 Home carers duties often include: